yanatan16/node-marked-sections/README.md

 `marked-sections` takes two options above and beyond marked.

 - `levels` refers to the header levels to wrap in sections.
 It should be the highest header level that should be wrapped in a section.
 - `heirarchy` will make each level of header wrapped in a heirarchy of section tags.
 Defaults to false.
+- `deep` will make a all heirarchy `levels` deep.
+Defaults to false.
+You probably don't want this on.

 For example:

 	```
 	# H1